 All Australian Photo Competition -

-1. The All Australian Competition is open to Ayrshire Cattle registered in the full Herd Book section, Appendix A & B and section R1.
+1. The All Australian Competition is open to Ayrshire Cattle registered in the full Herd Book section only.

 2. Black & white or coloured photographs of females are eligible and must be at least 15cm x 10cm (6” x 4”) but no larger than 20cm x 15cm (8” x 6”) and must not be framed or bordered.